LizRem/lizrem.github.io/_pages/talks.md

 ## Talks

+"Co-design of an animated video to explain large language models and their use in research", 8th Healthcare Text Analytics Conference, June 2025.
+WINNER BEST POSTER.

 "Using arts-based methods to include the perspectives of underrepresented groups in the development of artificial intelligence tools in healthcare research ", Participatory AI Research & Practice Symposium, February 2025.

 "Grassroots and non-profit perspectives on generative AI", UKRI SAINTS CDT, University of York, February 2025.